BurntSushi/globset/README.md

 ripgrep (rg)
 ------------
-ripgrep is a line-oriented search tool that recursively searches your current directory for a regex pattern while respecting your gitignore rules. ripgrep has first class support on Windows, macOS and Linux, with binary downloads available for [every release](https://github.com/BurntSushi/ripgrep/releases). ripgrep is similar to other popular search tools like The Silver Searcher, ack and grep.
+ripgrep is a line-oriented search tool that recursively searches your current directory for a regex pattern.
+By default, ripgrep will respect your .gitignore and automatically skip hidden files/directories and binary files. ripgrep has first class support on Windows, macOS and Linux, with binary downloads available for [every release](https://github.com/BurntSushi/ripgrep/releases). ripgrep is similar to other popular search tools like The Silver Searcher, ack and grep.

 [![Linux build status](https://travis-ci.org/BurntSushi/ripgrep.svg)](https://travis-ci.org/BurntSushi/ripgrep)
 [![Windows build status](https://ci.appveyor.com/api/projects/status/github/BurntSushi/ripgrep?svg=true)](https://ci.appveyor.com/project/BurntSushi/ripgrep)